CookieComputing/mingus3/README.md

 ## What is this repository?

 This repository is a ported version of the discontinued project `mingus`.
-Additionally, I plan on adding refactored to the original project to make it usable for the modern age.
+Additionally, I plan on refactoring the original project to make it usable for the modern age.

 ## License